hindu-comm/mail_stream_advaita-l/2016/02/daxiNAmUrtti-maTha_U/110__shrImallalitAlAlitaH.md

 > of making advaita texts searchable?
 >

-​We will prefer to put our edition separate.
+We will prefer to put our edition separate.
-Going under someone's roof kills diversity and individuality.
-​maTha editions have some different readings and TippaNa-s.
+Going under someone's roof kills diversity and individuality. maTha editions have some different readings and TippaNa-s.
 I wish to keep them.
-​

 >
 > >Typed work will be put online, no doubt.
 But, for that we will need some